agustin-del-pino/zset-lang/README.md

 # zset-lang
-Z-Set lang is a language for resolve congruent equation
+Z-Set lang is a mathematic processor language for resolve congruent equations.